sstaub/Ethernet3/README.md

 the init of the Ethernetinterface changed, the ordner is now:

-*mac, ip, subnet, gateway, dns* instead *mac, ip, dns, gateway, subnet* which is more logical
+*mac, ip, subnet, gateway, dns* instead *mac, ip, dns, gateway, subnet*, which is more logical

     Ethernet.begin(mac, ip, subnet, gateway, dns);